La Monte Young: 1970–present

-Beginning in 1970 interests in Asian classical music and a wish to be able to find the intervals he had been using in his work led Young to pursue studies with pandit Pran Nath.
-Fellow students included Zazeela, composers Terry Riley, Michael Harrison, Yoshi Wada, Henry Flynt and Catherine Christer Hennix.
+As of 1970, Young's interests in the music of Asia and his wish to find precedents for the intervals he was using in his minimalist work led him to Indian spiritualist and musician Shyam Batnager who introduced Young to the recordings of Pandit Pran Nath.
+Impressed, Young would go on to meet and study and perform with Pran Nath for the rest of Pran Nath's life through the partial support of the Dia Art Foundation.
+Fellow students of Pran Nath included Zazeela, Terry Riley, Rhys Chatham, Jon Hassell, Simone Forti, Shabda Kahn, Jon Gibson, Michael Harrison, Yoshi Wada, Don Cherry, Henry Flynt, Lee Konitz, Charlemagne Palestine, and Catherine Christer Hennix.

-Young considers The Well-Tuned Piano—a permuting composition of themes and improvisations for just-intuned solo piano—to be his masterpiece.
-Young gave the world premiere of The Well-Tuned Piano in Rome in 1974, ten years after the creation of the piece.
-Previously, Young had presented it as a recorded work.
-In 1975, Young premiered it in New York with eleven live performances during the months of April and May.
+Young considers The Well-Tuned Piano—a permutating composition of themes and improvisations for just-intoned solo piano—to be his masterpiece.
+Young gave the world premiere of The Well-Tuned Piano in Rome in 1974, 10 years after the creation of the piece.
+Previously, he had presented it as a recorded work.
+In 1975, Young premiered the work in New York, with 11 live performances during the months of April and May.
 As of October 25, 1981, the date of the Gramavision recording of The Well-Tuned Piano, Young had performed the piece 55 times.
 In 1987, Young performed the piece again as part of a larger concert series that included many more of his works.
 This performance, on May 10, 1987, was videotaped and released on DVD in 2000 on Young's label, Just Dreams.
 Performances have exceeded six hours in length, and so far have only been documented several times.
-It is strongly influenced by mathematical composition as well as Hindustani classical music practice.
+The Well-Tuned Piano is strongly influenced by mathematical composition as well as Hindustani classical music practice.

-Since the 1970s, Young and Zazeela have realized a long series of semi-permanent Dream House installations, which combine Young's just-intuned sine waves in elaborate, symmetrical configurations and Zazeela's quasi-calligraphic light sculptures.
+Since the 1970s, Young and Zazeela have realized a long series of semi-permanent Dream House installations, which combine Young's just-intoned sine waves in elaborate, symmetrical configurations with Zazeela's quasi-calligraphic light sculptures.
 In July 1970 a model short-term Dream House was displayed to the public at the gallery Friedrich & Dahlem in Munich, Germany.
-Later, model Dream House environments were presented in various locations of Europe and the United States.
+Later, model Dream House environments were presented in various locations in Europe and the United States.
 In 1974, the two released Dream House 78' 17".
 From January through April 19, 2009, Dream House was installed in the Solomon R. Guggenheim Museum in New York as part of The Third Mind exhibition.
-A Dream House installation exists today at the MELA Foundation on 275 Church Street, New York above the couple's loft, and is open to the public.
+A Dream House installation exists today at the MELA Foundation on 275 Church Street, New York, above the couple's loft, and is open to the public.

-In 2002, Young, along with Marian Zazeela and senior disciple Jung Hee Choi, founded the Just Alap Raga Ensemble.
+In 2002, Young, with Zazeela and senior disciple Jung Hee Choi, founded the Just Alap Raga Ensemble.
 This ensemble, performing Indian classical music of the Kirana gharana, merges the traditions of Western and Hindustani classical music, with Young applying his own compositional approach to traditional raga performance, form, and technique.